Causes of Parkinson's disease: SNCA gene

 The role of the SNCA gene is significant in PD because the alpha-synuclein protein is the main component of Lewy bodies, which appear as a primary biomarker in the disease.
-Missense mutations of the gene (in which a single nucleotide is changed), and duplications and triplications of the locus containing it have been found in different groups with familial PD.
+Missense mutations of the gene (in which a single nucleotide is changed), and duplications and triplications of the locus containing it, have been found in different groups with familial PD.
 Level of alpha-synuclein expression correlates with disease onset and progression, with SNCA gene triplication advancing earlier and faster than duplication.
 Missense mutations in SNCA are rare.
 On the other hand, multiplications of the SNCA locus account for around 2% of familial cases.
 Multiplications have been found in asymptomatic carriers, which indicate that penetrance is incomplete or age-dependent.

 LRRK2 gene

 The LRRK2 gene (PARK8) encodes for a protein called dardarin.
 The name dardarin was taken from a Basque word for tremor, because this gene was first identified in families from England and the north of Spain.
-A significant number of autosomal-dominant Parkinson's disease cases are associated with mutations in the LRRK2 gene Mutations in LRRK2 are the most common known cause of familial and sporadic PD, accounting for approximately 5% of individuals with a family history of the disease and 3% of sporadic cases.
+A significant number of autosomal-dominant Parkinson's disease cases are associated with mutations in the LRRK2 gene.
+These mutations are the most common known cause of familial and sporadic PD, accounting for approximately 5% of individuals with a family history of the disease and 3% of sporadic cases.
 There are many different mutations described in LRRK2, however unequivocal proof of causation only exists for a small number.
 Mutations in PINK1, PRKN, and DJ-1 may cause mitochondrial dysfunction, an element of both idiopathic and genetic PD.
 Of related interest are mutations in the progranulin gene that have been found to cause corticobasal degeneration seen in dementia.
 This could be relevant in PD cases associated with dementia.

 GBA gene

 Mutations in GBA are known to cause Gaucher's disease.
 Genome-wide association studies, which search for mutated alleles with low penetrance in sporadic cases, have now yielded many positive results.
 Mendelian genetics are not strictly observed in GBA mutations found in inherited parkinsonism.
 Incidentally, both gain-of-function and loss-of-function GBA mutations are proposed to contribute to parkinsonism through effects such as increased alpha-synuclein levels.
-In patients with Parkinson’s disease, the OR for carrying a GBA mutation was 5·43 (95% CI 3·89–7·57), confirming that mutations in this gene are a common risk factor for Parkinson’s disease.
+In patients with Parkinson's disease, the OR for carrying a GBA mutation was 5·43 (95% CI 3·89–7·57), confirming that mutations in this gene are a common risk factor for Parkinson's disease.

 Genes underlying familial Parkinson's disease

 Environmental factors

 Exposure to pesticides, metals, solvents, and other toxicants has been studied as a factor in the development of Parkinson's disease.
-No definitive causal relationship has yet been established.
+While associations are consistent, no single environmental factor has definitive proven to cause Parkinson's in human.
 Recent studies also reveal that individuals that sustain mild head injuries (concussions) also have an increased risk of acquiring the disease.
 As discussed below, exercise and caffeine consumption are known to help decrease the risks of acquisition.